privacybydesign/pbdf-website/pages/en/irma-verifier.md

 Within the area of *identity management* different assurance levels for authentication are distinguished, such as "low", "substantial", "high".
-Often such levels are assigned to specific authentication means (such as a chipcard).
-Within the IRMA ecosystem assurance levels can be assigned to attributes, or, to be more preciese, to credentials (sets of attributes).
-The assurance level of such a credential is determined by the manner of authentication that preceeds attribute issuance.
+Often such levels are assigned to specific authentication means (such as a chip-card).
+Within the IRMA ecosystem assurance levels can be assigned to attributes, or, to be more precise, to credentials (sets of attributes).
+The assurance level of such a credential is determined by the manner of authentication that precedes attribute issuance.
 The level is for instance *low* for an email attribute that has been issued via a confirmation link sent to a user-provided email address.
-The level *substantial* could be assigned to an attribute that is issed after e-banking authentication.
+The level *substantial* could be assigned to an attribute that is issued after e-banking authentication.
 And the level *high* could be used for attributes that are issued (on the spot) only after face-2-face authentication at a counter.